 Furthermore, pursuant to the President’s instructions, and upon further notification to Congress, I will instruct Department attorneys to advise courts in other pending DOMA litigation of the President's and my conclusions that a heightened standard should apply, that Section 3 is unconstitutional under that standard and that the Department will cease defense of Section 3.”

 In his letter to House Speaker John Boehner on Wednesday, Holder cites to a 2004 11th Circuit case, Lofton v.
-Secretary of the Dep’t of Children & Family Servs.
+Secretary of the Dep’t of Children & Family Servs. which he and Obama must not have read.
+The court upheld a Florida law prohibiting practicing homosexuals to adopt children.
+The court reviewed the law under the “rational basis standard,” rather than heightened review, finding that “the present case involves neither a fundamental right nor a suspect class.”

 The court found it persuasive that “all of our sister circuits that have considered the question have declined to treat homosexuals as a suspect class,” citing to rulings by the 4th, 5th,6th, 7th, D.C., Federal., 10th, and two by the 9th Circuit that homosexuals are not a “suspect class;” therefore, heightened review does not apply.